jlpteaching/ECS201A/syllabus/syllabus.rst

 Our lecture time will be a traditional lecture structure.
 You are expected to have read the sections from the book *before* attending lecture.
 Lectures will not directly cover what is in the book.
-Instead, lectures will build on what you have read in the book and dive deeper into topics.
+Instead, lectures will build on what you have read in the book, and cover certain topics in more detail.

 Discussion (Monday 3:10 - 4:00 PM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~